-NB: For the purposes of these articles the phrase “Equine Facilitated Practice” covers all the following type of Equine Facilitated work: EFP; EFL; EAP; EAT; EAL; EGC; EGE, to name a few.
+NB: For the purposes of these articles the phrase “Equine Facilitated Practice” covers all the following type of Equine Facilitated work: EFL; EAL; EFP; EAP; EAT; EAL; EGC; EGE, to name a few.

 Instead, what exists is a wide variety of different training organisations and providers, who, hopefully, do monitor what their practitioners are doing, and employ codes of ethics and guidelines for practicing safely.

-Therefore, as has existed since the earliest days of this work, we continue to have the following situation: Anyone can set-up and begin offering equine facilitated/assisted learning or therapy to members of the public.
+Therefore, as has existed since the earliest days of this work, we continue to have the following situation: Anyone can set-up and begin offering equine facilitated/assisted learning, coaching, leadership development, therapy or psychotherapy to members of the public.
 Whilst we are all hopeful that this situation will change at some point in the near future, it is still not clear how and when this will happen.
-(To obtain insurance not just anyone however can apply for this, insurers should, hopefully. be requesting to see certifications and qualifications in this work.
-However I am also in no doubt that those who are presently not fully trained but are offering some form of this work, will likely not be concerned with getting the correct insurance), so this is a vital point.
+However, not just anyone can obtain insurance to deliver these services, so insurers should, hopefully, be requesting to see certifications and qualifications in this work.
+Even so, I am also in no doubt that those who are presently not suitably qualified and are offering some form of this work, will also likely not be concerned with getting the correct insurance.

 Therefore, this has always been and is still a matter of major concern to those of us who are fully trained and accredited to deliver this sensitive and profoundly life-changing method.

-This article aims to raise and addresses the issues that this particular climate involves, and offers advice for addressing the situation as it currently stands.
+Therefore, this article aims to raise and addresses the issues that this particular climate involves and offer some advice for addressing the situation as it currently stands.

-If you have recently discovered this powerful work, have been doing research on the Internet, and perhaps attended an introductory workshop, then I strongly encourage you to read on and learn the realities rather than the myths, about what this work involves...
+If you have recently discovered this powerful work; perhaps you have been doing research on the Internet and maybe attended an introductory workshop, then I strongly encourage you to read on and learn the realities rather than the myths, about what this work involves...

 *I offer an initial 1-1 consultation session to help people explore what is involved with entering this rapidly expanding profession, and to find the most suitable training course for them - please see the bottom of this page for more information.

-Some Equine Facilitated Practice myths which first need clearing-up:
+Some Equine Facilitated Practice myths which first need clarifying:

 So, if you have just heard about this work and are genuinely interested in exploring further, please read the following advice, and then contact a reputable and well-trained practitioner or training provider for further advice and guidance.

-Firstly - seek to experience as much of this work as possible yourself first as a client/participant.
-It is vital that you do not merely undertake a weekend certification course to become qualified via the quickest and most affordable route, without fully experiencing the profound impact this work can have on you first.
-This is to ensure that the method it is fully embodied in yourself before even considering to undertake a formal practitioner training course.
-Contact practitioners and book yourself on for as many private sessions or workshops as a participant as you can first, and not just with a view to practicing yourself.
-This has to be first and foremost about YOU developing, otherwise, you are not ready to support other people through this process.
+First - seek to experience as much of this work as possible yourself first a client/participant.
+It is vital that you do not merely undertake a short certification course to become qualified via the quickest and cheapest route, without fully experiencing the profound impact this work can have on you first.
+This is to ensure that the method it is fully embodied in yourself first before even considering to undertake a formal practitioner training course.
+Contact practitioners and book in for both private sessions and group workshops as a participant, but not just with a view to practicing yourself.
+This has to be first and foremost about YOU developing, otherwise, you will not be ready to support other people through this process.
 It can be a life-changing method and can uncover deep seated wounds and issues.
 Remember the maxims: "Know Thyself" and "Healer Heal Thyself".

-Secondly - the different training approaches that exist are just that: different.
-Therefore I strongly suggest that you go to taster sessions from the different training models to see which one fits and resonates the most for you personally, and for the area of work you are interested in.
-Don’t chose a training provider based on what is written on their website, or from a single phone call; you have to meet the trainers in-person and see how they carry out this work and most specifically pay attention to:-
+Second - the different training approaches that exist are just that: different.
+Therefore I strongly suggest that you go to taster sessions from the different training models to see which one fits and resonates the most for you personally, and for the area of work and type of clients you are interested in working with.
+Don’t chose a training provider solely based on what is written on their website, or from a single phone call; you have to meet the trainers in-person and see how they carry out this work and most specifically pay attention to:-

 a) How their horses live and how they engage with their horses?
 Are the horses relaxed, happy to connect and work?
 Are they healthy, sound, living as a herd out in pasture?
-Are their horses free to chose to engage, to move around, to not be involved?
+Are their horses free to choose to engage?
+Free to move around?
+And free not to be involved?

 b) How are they as practitioners towards their participants?
 Do they judge them or try to fix them, or do they strive to make them feel safe and supported?
 Do they ignore difficult group dynamics?
 Can they "hold the sacred space of possibility"?

-Thirdly - speak to an experienced practitioner who has been operating for a good number of years and hear from them how challenging this work is to both deliver and all that is involved in making it viable as a rewarding business.
+Third - speak to an experienced practitioner who has been operating for a number of years and hear from them about how challenging this work can be at times to deliver, and all that is involved in making it viable as a rewarding business.

 Finally - Be under no illusions that this work can be exceptionally challenging at times.
-It requires equal measures of deftness of skill at partnering sensitively with horses, and at supporting vulnerable clients with significant need, fragility and complexity of issues.
-In essence it is bringing together two areas of professional work and offering this as one modality.
+It requires equal measures of deftness of skill at partnering sensitively with horses and at supporting vulnerable clients with significant needs, fragility and complexity of issues.
+In essence, it is bringing together two areas of professional work and offering this as one modality.
 Therefore, not everyone is suitable to deliver this method effectively and safely; good intentions and the desire to help others is not always enough.

-Consultations are 1 hour and underataken either via Skype or telephone.
-The cost is £45.
+These Consultations are 1 hour and undertaken either via Zoom, Skype or telephone.
+The cost is £40.
 To arrange a session please contact me.